Orbis-Tertius/standards/README.md

 or performance.
 These coding standards apply to achieving code quality, as distinct from correctness.
 Code quality is related to the ease of reading and reasoning about the code.
-Code quality includes not just the quality of pieces of code in isolation, but the quality of the code base overall, which includes consistency.
+Code quality includes not just the quality of pieces of code in isolation, but the quality of the code base overall, which includes consistency within and between projects at Orbis Labs.

 ## Definitions